 This stage involves collecting more information and using it to determine the best strategic approach to optimize the success of the new website.

-Deliverables: Market intel, and best practices and creative strategies.
+Deliverables: Determine market intel, and best practices and creative strategies.

 3. Planning Phase